-For more fun family activities, Download Think Metime mobile app from Google Playstore!
+For more fun family activities, Download the Think Metime mobile app from Google Playstore!

-Therefore, here are 10 activities that will help us keep our culinary heritage alive and thriving in the blood if our future generations.
+Therefore, here are 10 cooking resolutions for 2021 that will help us keep our culinary heritage alive and thriving in the blood of our future generations.

 Let us know which culinary project are you taking up?
 I am definitely doing #9 and I shall keep you all posted about the same!